-The new GeekVape Aegis Solo box mod in the starter kit is a shrunken-down version of the much larger Aegis box mod and starter kit.
-The new device has the same shape and form as the original, with a leather-back-grip, and the 0.96-inch display facing forward.
+The new GeekVape Aegis Solo box mod is a shrunken-down version of the larger Aegis box mod and starter kit.
+This vape has the same shape and form as the original.
+Also, it is designed with a leather-back grip and a 0.96-inch display facing forward.
 The screen also features the Aegis Solo’s three-button control configuration.

-The Solo is thinner than the other Aegis mods with a width of only 41mm (1.6 inches), and standing at just over 86mm (3.4inches).
+The Solo is thinner than the other Aegis mods, with a width of only 41mm (1.6 inches) and standing at just over 86mm (3.4inches).
 The Aegis Solo is also much more slender, weighing in at 112g or 4oz.
-The other notable similarity to the original is the build design of the new Solo also makes it as indestructible as the first vape starter kit.
+The other notable similarity to the original is the build design.
+The new Solo also makes it as indestructible as the first vape starter kit.

 The zinc-aluminum alloy chassis protects the internal AS-100 chipset from water, dust, and shockwaves.
-All the Aegis mods have the same build features like the LSI silicone seal that protects the circuitry from water (the maximum allowable depth underwater is 1 meter or 3 feet).
+All the Aegis mods have the same build features, like the LSI silicone seal protecting the circuitry from water (the maximum allowable depth underwater is 1 meter or 3 feet).

-Even the USB port to charge the battery and install firmware upgrades is covered by a rubber stopper to keep water (or any liquid) out, which is unusual for 100W mods.
-There is an Aegis logo etched into one side of the device – the side with the USB port – and at the very bottom, like with most box mod starter kits, is the battery bay door that also has a waterproof design.
+The USB port to charge the battery and install firmware upgrades.
+A rubber stopper covers it to keep water (or any liquid) out.
+Again, it is unusual for 100W mods.
+In addition, there is an Aegis logo etched into one side of the device – the side with the USB port.
+Finally, like with most box mod starter kits, the battery bay door has a waterproof design at the very bottom.

-The door has a depressed handle that users need to remove with the special tool included in the kit, which is unlike any other box mod.
-They need to insert the device and unscrew the door from the threads.
-On the top of the mod, there is stainless steel, spring-loaded 510 connection for the Cerberus vape tank or any other 510-threaded vape tank with a diameter of 31.5mm or 1.2 inches across.
+The door has a depressed handle that users need to remove with the special tool included in the kit, unlike any other box mod.
+Then, they need to insert the device and unscrew the door from the threads.
+On the top of the mod, there is stainless steel, spring-loaded 510 connection.
+It is suited for the Cerberus vape tank or any other 510-threaded vape tank with a diameter of 31.5mm or 1.2 inches across.

 Features of the GeekVape Aegis Solo

 The GeekVape Aegis Solo kit, as it contains the AS-100 chipset, features a similar display configuration as any other GeekVape mod.
-The screen display should be familiar to most box mod users, as it shows information like mode, wattage, battery life, coil resistance, amperage, and a vape timer in a top-down screen.
+Therefore, the screen display should be familiar to most box mod users.
+It shows mode, wattage, battery life, coil resistance, amperage, and a vape timer on a top-down screen.

-The AS-100 chipset, common to all Aegis mods and kits, can enable wattage, temperature control, variable power curve, TCR, and a full bypass mode.
-The screen measures 0.96 inches, and it is a good size for this type of mod, although it is a little dark.
+The AS-100 chipset is common to all Aegis mods and kits.
+It enables wattage, temperature control, variable power curve, TCR, and a full bypass mode.
+The screen measures 0.96 inches, and it is a good size for this type of mod, although it is a bit dark.

-Using the screen, and exploring the menus takes only three clicks of the main firing button.
-Anyone can enter bypass mode, or VPC or temperature control by highlighting the mode button and clicking through the various options.
+Using the screen and exploring the menus takes only three clicks of the main firing button.
+Anyone can enter bypass mode, VPC, or temperature control by highlighting the mode button and clicking through the various options.

-The Aegis Solo can fire up to 100W, but with only a single 18650 battery, its power limit is not assured.
+The Aegis Solo can fire up to 100W, but its power limit is not assured with only a single 18650 battery.
 It may be a little less because of the smaller-capacity battery.
 The functioning of the menu and the chip are both excellent.
 There were no problems scrolling through the various options.
 The buttons are responsive, and there was no drag or lag in their performance.